paprikrumplikas/dapp-nftcardgame/NOTES.md

          2. Hooks like useNavigate are designed to return values or functions that can be used inside components rather than performing an action directly when called.
          3. useState: React components automatically re-render when their state changes.
 By using useState, React knows that when setWalletAddress is called, it should re-render the component to reflect the updated state.
 This reactivity is crucial for building interactive user interfaces.
          If you used a regular variable like let walletAddress = "";, changing its value wouldn’t trigger a re-render, so the UI wouldn’t update to reflect the new value.
+         4.  useParams()  is a hook provided by React Router that allows you to access the parameters of the current route.
+         //When a route is defined with parameters(e.g., /battle/: battleName), useParams can be used to extract these parameters inside the component that corresponds to that route. const { battleName } = useParams();

+      2. spread operator
+           // @note ...player01 is the spread operator: copies all the properties of the player01 object into a new object
+           // copies all the properties of the player01 object into a new object setPlayer1({ ...player01, att: p1Att, def: p1Def, health: p1H, mana: p1M });

+      3. ethers v6 vs v5
+      When interacting with a smart contract that returns a struct, ethers.js v5 typically returns the data as an object where you can access fields by their names.
+For example, player01.playerName would be valid if the smart contract defines a struct with a field called playerName.

+      Ethers.js v6: In v6, ethers.js introduces a slightly different behavior, where the data returned from a contract call can be an array, and you access fields using indexed positions (e.g., player01[1]).
+This means you access the data like you would with a tuple in Solidity, where player01[0], player01[1], etc., represent different fields.

 ----------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------